Share

 The fix: test mite levels regularly and treat after the last major nectar flow.
 Check the Varroa tray every three weeks during winter.
 If you find 5–12 mites on the tray, start treatment immediately.
 13 or more means your previous treatment likely wasn't effective.

-2. Starting with already-infested bees
+2. Starting fresh with clean bees

 Alex describes watching experienced beekeepers receive bee packages so infested that "the Varroa level was never going down.
 They received probably the most infested colony I've ever seen."
 Three out of four colonies were lost despite expert-level care.

+Use the powdered sugar wash method described in the package installation steps above to clean your bees before introducing them.
 Source bees from reputable suppliers.
 Ask about their Varroa management.
 If you're buying a nucleus colony, request mite count data.

 The standard American recommendation of 1:1 sugar-to-water syrup is too dilute.
 Alex is blunt about it: "We are really feeding water.
 And water is a problem because they don't need all that water.
 They need sugar."
 Honey is only 15–17% moisture.
 So when you feed that dilute, you're asking the bees to spend energy drying what they don't need in order to use what they need.
 All while trying to build a nest from scratch.